 Olbers started with an infinitely large space equably filled with stars like the Sun, our Sun is just one of the stars.
 He regarded the space around the Sun as divided into shells (e.g. of one light year thickness) one on top of the other.
 A star is said to be in a spherical shell if the star's center of gravity is in it.
-The number of stars in a shell varies with the square of the shell radius R. (This is not true for small R, but is ever better for larger R.) If radius R is twice as large, then the number of stars in the shell is four times as large.
+The number of stars in a shell varies with the square of the shell radius R. (This is not true for small R or large shell thickness, but is ever better for larger R or thinner shells.)
+If radius R is twice as large, then the volume of the shell and thus the number of stars in it, is four times as large.
 The brightness of the stars in a shell falls with R, is reciprocal to R squared.
 If the shell is twice as far away then the brightness of the shell is four times as small.
 The increase in brightness due to more stars is precisely canceled by the decrease in brightness because those stars are further away.
-As a result every shell lets fall the same amount of light on the surface of the Sun as any other shell of same thickness and center.
-Since there are infinite shells the sky at night should be infinite bright.
-This applies simultaneously to any other place in the universe like the Earth.

 The universe that Olbers imagined in his time, starts from a number of assumptions, as we would state them nowadays.
 Assumption (1) is the Cosmological Principle, which says that, if you consider it at sufficiently large scale, the spatial distribution of matter in the universe at one specific moment is homogeneous (average matter/energy density is the same finite value everywhere).
 The described space of Olbers certainly meets this criterion.
 We disregard the clumping of stars into galaxies and the empty voids between groups of galaxies.